 Admission Requirements.
 Admission into the Athletic Training Major is competitive and highly selective.
 Applicants meeting the minimum requirements listed below are not guaranteed admission into the major.
-Applications for fall semester ATEP admission are due by March 31 each year.
-Selections are made pending final spring semester grades.
+Applications for admission to the ATEP are available in the Fall of each year.
+Final confirmation of acceptance into the program will be made after final Fall grades are posted.
 The following are the minimum requirements for admission.
 (Transfer students must meet all prerequisites for the ATEP, be accepted to La Verne, and meet with the Program Director prior to applying to the ATEP.
 Acceptance into La Verne does not guarantee acceptance into the ATEP.):

-- 1. Completion of 56 semester hours with a minimum overall GPA of 2.5. - 2.
-Completion of MSS 151, 235, and 237, and

-BIOL 343 with a combined minimum GPA of 2.5.

-- 3. 50 athletic training observation hours and a performance evaluation.

-- 4. A physical examination by an M.D. or D.O. with verification of ability to perform ergonomic tasks and compliance with the program's Technical Standards (listed in La Verne's "ATEP Policies and Procedures Manual").

-- 5. Verification of current immunizations, including Hepatitis B, MMR, tetanus, polio, and a negative TB test.

-- 6. Three letters of recommendation.

-- 7. Current First Aid/CPR certification.

-- 8. A completed ATEP Application Form.
+- 1. Completion of 32 semester hours with a minimum overall GPA of 2.5. - 2.
+College Transcripts showing completion of MSS 151, 235, and 237, and BIOL 343 with a combined minimum GPA of 3.0. - 3.
+50 athletic training observation hours and a performance evaluation by a supervising Certified Athletic Trainer. - 4.
+A physical examination by an M.D. or D.O. with verification of ability to perform ergonomic tasks and compliance with the program's Technical Standards (listed in La Verne's "ATEP Policies and Procedures Manual"). - 5.
+Verification of current immunizations, including Hepatitis B, MMR, tetanus, polio, and a negative TB test. - 6.
+Three letters of recommendation, at least one of which by a Certified Athletic Trainer. - 7.
+Current First Aid/CPR certification. - 8.
+A completed ATEP Application Form. - 9.
+Application cover letter containing statement of professional interest, previous athletic training experiences, and career goals. - 10.
+Professional resumé - 11.
+An interview with ATEP faculty and staff.

-- 9. A written essay.

-- 10. An interview.